duongnamphuong/log4netDemo/readme.txt

 Steps:
 - Create a solution with a console project, using .NET Framework 4.5.2
 - Using Package Manager Console, run: install-package log4net -version 2.0.8
-- Add a new config file: log4net.config
+- Add a new config file: log4net.config.
+Open its properties and set "Copy to Output Directory" to "Copy always".
+Paste this content into the file (overwrite all previous content):
 	<log4net>
 	  <root>
 	    <level value="ALL" />